 As I look back from this experience, I recognize that it is fundamental for any future Executive Director to have a strong understanding of the State's administrative, budget, and legislative processes and practices to ensure the success of the Commission.
 Due to the fast pace and short timeframes, there is no time to learn on the job for someone not familiar with the State.
 As it is, thirteen of the fourteen Commissioners were not familiar with how the State operates and grew very frustrated with the processes.
 The Executive Director must also understand the Commission's personality.
 I cannot speak for the 2010 Commission, but for the 2020 Commission they were very much a Type A personality that was involved in all aspects of the Commissions work.
 This may have started as a necessity when the responsibilities were transferred from CSA, but they stayed involved in all activities.
 This can be seen by the number of subcommittees created throughout the process.
-This Commission was also very intentional on establishing and maintaining their independence to make decisions and did not accept when their independence was in challenged.
+This Commission was also very intentional about establishing and maintaining their independence to make decisions and did not accept when their independence was in challenged.
 As such, my approach as the Executive Director was to work through the subcommittees to present information for the Commission to consider and decide on rather than recommending any action as the Executive Director.
 This was a more collaborative approach that was much better received by the Commission.
 Each future Commission will have its own personality and it will be important for the Executive Director to recognize the best approach to use.

-Because I transitioned into the Executive Director role two months into the process and just moved forward with the Commissions' work, but there was no time to clearly discuss expectations.
+Because I transitioned into the Executive Director role two months into the process and just moved forward with the Commissions' work, there was no time to clearly discuss expectations.
 This would have been helpful for both me and the Commissioners.
-Given this was only the second iteration of the Commission and how things changed due to Covid-19 and Census Data Delays, the expectations would have changed.
+Given this was only the second iteration of the Commission and how things changed due to COVID-19 and Census Data Delays, the expectations would have changed.
 Although there were some misunderstandings on deliverables, I was able to provide the Commission what they asked for, not always how they envisioned it, but nonetheless meeting their needs.
 One example was the completion of the final report on the maps.
-It was my understanding that in 2010 the commission expected the staff to help write parts of the report, specifically the district descriptions for all the districts.
+It was my understanding that in 2010 the commissioners wrote the entire final report on the maps.
+Thus, it was a surprise to me and the staff that the Commission expected the staff to help write parts of the report, specifically the district descriptions for all the districts.
 To further complicate matters, there was an expectation that the line drawers would also be helping in this effort.
 This is an area that will need to be clarified in the future to avoid the last-minute confusion.
 Ultimately, our outreach team did a phenomenal job in writing the district descriptions in collaboration with the Final Report Subcommittee, line drawers, and our legal team.